 - Hoshitoge rice terrace, especially in spring and autumn

-- Driving around Tokamachi and discovering rice terraces along the way
+- Driving around Tokamachi and discovering other rice terraces along the way

 How to Get There

 Go to Tokamachi Station, serviced by the JR Iiyama Line or Hokutetsu Express, to get close.

 You can reach Tokamachi Station on the JR Iiyama Line from Nagano Station or Iiyama Station, both served by the Hokuriku Shinkansen.
 Nagano is a much bigger station, serviced by a number of JR and private local lines.